collapsed-stacks/startups/questions/66/is-it-a-must-to-register-the-business-for-internet-based-start-up.md

 - posted by: [toobulkeh](https://stackexchange.com/users/1462218/toobulkeh) on 2017-09-06
 - score: 0

-<p>A product name and a company name don't need to match up.
+A product name and a company name don't need to match up.
 Most of the time, they're quite different.
-It's quite common to rename apps in a startup phase as you figure out the identity of the app and its capabilities.</p>
+It's quite common to rename apps in a startup phase as you figure out the identity of the app and its capabilities.

-<p>That said, if you plan on collecting money from this business, you'll want to register a company in some state (if in the USA).</p>
+That said, if you plan on collecting money from this business, you'll want to register a company in some state (if in the USA).